UoB-COMSM0110/2024-group-19/README.md

 ## Teamwork:

-Our team communicates via Teams to confirm the time and place for our meeting.
-When we do come together, we first look through our KanBan board to understand which tasks take priority and write a to-do list for that session.
-These tasks are usually delagated to different individuals accordingly to what they are better and more confortable with.
-With each task being ticked off, we gather the group to show the difference and impact it has on the game and reminded each other to git-pull the new version of the repository.
-Our team usually stays in the meeting until everyone is mostly done with their tasks, before we decide on the next time we will meet and what tasks we are planning for the next meeting.
+Our team communicates via Teams to confirm the time and place for our meetings.
+During which, we look through our KanBan board to understand which tasks take priority and write a to-do list for that session.
+These tasks are usually delagated to different individuals accordingly to their strengths.
+Once a task is completed, we gather to show the differences and impacts on the game and reminded each other to git-pull the new version of the repository.
+Before the sprint ends, we decide on the next time we will meet and what tasks we are planning for the next meeting.
 These decisions are updated on the KanBan board and reiterated on the Team's chat.

 ## Tools used: